PCB Bank

-PCB Bank is an American community bank that focuses on the Korean-American community based in California and offers commercial banking services.
+PCB Bank (previously known as Pacific City Bank) is an American community bank that focuses on the Korean-American community based in California and offers commercial banking services.
 It has branches in 8 states and is the third largest Korean American Bank after Bank of Hope and Hanmi Bank.

 History

 The bank was founded as a state-chartered bank on September 18, 2003, in Los Angeles, California.
 On July 9, 2007, Pacific City Financial Corporation was established and became a bank holding company with Pacific City Bank become a wholly owned subsidiary.
 Daniel Cho was appointed to Pacific City Bank’s board of directors on April 1, 2017.
 Henry Kim was appointed to succeed Haeyoung Cho, a founding member of the bank, as president and chief executive officer of the company and the bank upon her retirement at the end of 2017.